natcap/invest.users-guide/source/coastal_protection.rst

    .. figure:: ./coastal_protection_images/WindFetch.png
       :align: center
       :figwidth: 500px

+      Definition of various coastal engineering terms used in the model.

 #. **Water Depth (meters) (optional).**:  For a given fetch distance, wind blowing over a shallow area generate smaller waves than wind blowing over the deep ocean.
 Here, enter the average depth value along the fetch angle that you have chosen (see the preceding figure).
 This value will be used to generate realistic values of wave height and associated period at your site. ::